 Now we’ll start to define our crease.
 Of the four light and dark eyeshadows, you’ll want to take the lighter of the two darker colors and apply it to your crease.
 It’s a good idea to start out with a matte eyeshadow so you can create definition more easily.

 If you press down on your brush ever so slightly, you should feel the bone just above the eye socket.
 This is where you want to define your crease.
 Use the same patting motions to apply your eyeshadow.
-It may be helpful to look up rather than tilt your head down.
+It may be helpful to look up rather than tilting your head down.

 Then, take your blending brush and use small, gentle windshield-wiper motions to blend the color.
 You don’t want any product on your blending brush – all you’re doing is making the two eyeshadows blend seamlessly with each other and softening the eyeshadow applied to the crease.
 When you blend, you’ll lose some of the color and shape, so don’t be afraid to start out bold with the crease.